About Black Star Canyon Falls

 Nomenclature and Checkered Past

 Black Star Canyon Falls (or Black Star Falls) got its name from the Black Star Coal Mining Company, which used to operate at the mouth of the canyon that now bears its name.

 This area has seen its share of violence, especially between fur trappers led by William Wolfskill and the Tongva Native Americans in 1831.

-These conflicts resulted in the massacre of the Tongva Native Americans, and such bloodshed and history has apparently caused the canyon to be “haunted”.
+These conflicts resulted in the massacre of the Tongva Native Americans, where such bloodshed and history have apparently caused the canyon to be “haunted”.

 While we didn’t personally encounter any apparitions or spine-tingling moments on our hike (other than the tension of some of the difficult parts of the bouldering obstacles and eroded gullies), apparently ghost hunters have come here around Halloween.

-Regarding the mine shaft left behind by the mining operation, we’ve noticed some people with sufficient skills to climb vertical and wet rocks reach the mine shaft itself.
+Regarding the relics left behind by the mining operation, we’ve noticed some people with sufficient climbing skills managed to go up the vertical and wet rocks to enter the tunnel itself.

-Although Black Star Canyon Falls technically resides within the boundaries of the Cleveland National Forest, its trailhead sits within the jurisdiction of the Irvine Open Space Preserve (of which Black Star Canyon Wilderness Park is a constituent of).
+Black Star Canyon Falls technically resides within the boundaries of the Cleveland National Forest near the city of Irvine in Orange County, California.
+However, its trailhead sits within the jurisdiction of the Irvine Open Space Preserve (of which Black Star Canyon Wilderness Park is a constituent of).

 Black Star Canyon Falls was accessed from the Black Star Canyon Trailhead.